TheRealZimZam/CaliberSource/README.md

 # CaliberSource
 Caliber Source Sourcecode -- Half-Life 1 but with fancy lightbulbs.
+Currently very WIP - use at your own discretion!
 Latest build 8/10/22

 All original assets by Valve Software